roadiz/AbstractBlogTheme/README.md

 - `getResponseTtl`: By default this method returns `5` (minutes).
 - `selectPostCounts`: By default `false`: make additional queries to get each tag’ post count to display posts count number in your tags menu.
 - `prepareListingAssignation`: This is the critical method which performs all queries and tag resolutions. **We do not recommend overriding this method**, override other methods to change your PostContainer behaviour instead.
+- `getRelatedNodesSourcesQueryBuilder`: if you want to fetch only one type related node-sources.
+Or filter more precisely.

 You can override other methods, just get a look at the `PostContainerControllerTrait` file…